HaykApo200/laravel-post-system/README.md

-# 🌐 Project Name: Laracircle
+# 🌐 Laravel post system

 A simple social media-style web application built with **Laravel**, **Sanctum**, **Docker**, and **MySQL**.
 Users can register, login, create posts, like, and comment on each other’s posts.